felicianotech/cicd-101-workshop/tutorial/cicd_101_guide.md

 The `docker:` key tells CircleCI to use a [docker executor](https://circleci.com/docs/2.0/configuration-reference/#docker) which means our build will be executed using docker containers.

-`image: circleci/python:2.7.14` specifies the docker image that the build must use
+`image: circleci/python:2.7.14` specifies the Docker image that the build must use

 ### steps:

-The `steps:` key is a collection that specifies all of the commands that will be executed in this build.
-The first action that happens the `- checkout` command that basically performs a git clone of your code into the build environment.
+The `steps:` key is a collection that specifies all of the actions that will be executed in this job.
+The first action that happens is the `- checkout` command that basically performs a `git clone` of your code into the build environment.

-The `- run:` keys specify commands to execute within the build.
+The `- run:` keys specify commands to execute within the job.
 Run keys have a `name:` parameter where you can label a grouping of commands.
 For example `name: Run Tests` groups the test related actions which helps organize and display build data within the CircleCI dashboard.

 **Important NOTE:** Each `run` block is equivalent to separate/individual shells or terminals so commands that are configured or executed will not persist in latter run blocks.
 Use the `$BASH_ENV` work around in the [Tips & Tricks section](https://circleci.com/docs/2.0/migration/#tips-for-setting-up-circleci-20)